-However, despite the increase in general knowledge about marijuana, there is still plenty of confusion out there about the precise mechanics of many parts of marijuana; for example, how the cannabinoids in marijuana actually affect the brain.
+Despite this increase in knowledge, however, there is still plenty of confusion out there regarding the biomechanics of cannabis.
+One of the most important questions people are asking is how cannabinoids in marijuana affect the brain.

 How Do Cannabinoids Interact with the Body?

 There is little understanding of the mechanisms behind the interaction between cannabinoids and the human body.We do know, however, that when you consume any cannabinoid (THC, CBD, etc) it breaks down in the liver.
 We also are developing an understanding of the endocannabinoid system, or ECS.

 The ECS is a cellular networking system that runs throughout the human body.
 It regulates and influences a variety of bodily functions using two primary receptors: CB1 and CB2.
 The release of cannabinoids in the body triggers these receptors and induces an assortment of internal reactions.

 DID YOU KNOW?
 The body actually produces cannabinoids on its own, without the inclusion of cannabis.

 Does Everyone Have Cannabinoid Receptors in Their Body?

 This is why cannabis affects our bodies.
 The molecular structure of our internal cannabinoid receptors allows both endogenous and plant-based cannabinoids to work.
 However, when most folks consume cannabis, the phytocannabinoids (‘phyto’ means plant-based) end up in higher concentrations than the endocannabinoids.
 Depending on each individual, this can produce varied effects.